davidmalcolm/texi2rst/output/options-controlling-the-preprocessor.rst

   This option is implied by :option:`-Wall`.
 If :option:`-Wall` is not given, this option is still enabled unless trigraphs are enabled.
-To get trigraph conversion without warnings, but get the other :option:`-Wall` warnings, use -trigraphs -Wall -Wno-trigraphs.
+To get trigraph conversion without warnings, but get the other :option:`-Wall` warnings, use :samp:`-trigraphs -Wall -Wno-trigraphs`.

 .. option:: -Wtraditional